Take control of your sleep with our pick of the elite slumber supervisors.

 The Samsung Galaxy Watch Ultra will track your sleep duration, sleep stages (awake, REM, light, and deep), blood oxygen levels throughout the night, sleep cycles, and even snoring time.

-It’s a comprehensive tracking experience and stacked up well in our testing against Oura and Whoop – which isn’t the case for most Wear OS smartwatches.
+It’s a comprehensive tracking experience and stacked up well in our testing against Oura and Whoop.
+And that isn’t the case for most Wear OS smartwatches.
+The Ultra also provides insights into chronotypes using animals, characterizing your sleep profile and helping you understand your circadian habits.

-Crucially, Samsung this year also became the first major smartwatch maker to get clearance for sleep apnea detection – and the Ultra (along with the Galaxy Watch 7) are the only devices that let you access this.
+Crucially, Samsung this year also became the first major smartwatch maker to get clearance for sleep apnea detection – and the Ultra (along with the Galaxy Watch 7) are the only devices that let you access this in the Android ecosystem.

 The all-new Energy Score also debuts here, with the sleep tracking underpinning most of this useful feature; your recent sleep averages, consistency, bed/wake-time consistency, sleeping HRV, and sleeping HR all contribute.